Pinning control of chimera states in systems with higher-order interactions: Introduction

 The focus of this work is an intriguing type of synchronization pattern called chimera state, which consists of the coexistence of coherent and incoherent domains of oscillations.
 Coexistence of coherence and incoherence was first observed by Kaneko for globally coupled chaotic maps \cite{kaneko} and was then found in several numerical settings with global \cite{hakim1992dynamics,nakagawa1993collective,chabanol1997collective} and nonlocal \cite{kuramoto1995scaling,kuramoto1996origin,kuramoto1997power,kuramoto1998multiaffine,kuramoto2000multi} coupling schemes.
 Despite all the previous research on the subject, the work that historically is considered to be the first to characterize the emergence of chimera states is the well-known paper by Kuramoto and Battogtokh \cite{kuramoto2002coexistence}, made popular by a successive work of Abrams and Strogatz, who, with a creative intuition, compared the coexistence of different dynamical state to the chimera, a mythological creature in which parts of different animals coexisted \cite{abrams2004chimera}.
 Besides the pure theoretical relevance of such an astonishing phenomenon, a great part of the interest has been generated by the existence of analogous patterns in real systems: for instance, in Josephson junctions \cite{cerdeira_prl} and electronic circuits \cite{vale_chimeras,gambuzza2020experimental}, laser \cite{hagerstrom2012experimental}, mechanical \cite{martens2013chimera} and nano-electromechanical systems \cite{matheny2019exotic}, to name a few.
 Particular attention has been devoted to neuroscience \cite{chimera_neuro,majhi2019chimera}, specifically to unihemispheric sleeping patterns in animals \cite{rattenborg2000behavioral}.
-Except for some particular configurations in which robust chimera patterns are induced by the network structure \cite{bram_malb_chim,muolo_2023_chimera}, in both numerical and experimental settings chimera states are often elusive and characterized by a rather short lifetime.
-Hence, there is a vast literature on networked systems, consisting in looking for different settings (e.g., parameter ranges, network topologies, coupling configurations, etc.) making such patterns easier to find and with a longer lifetime.
+Except for some particular configurations in which robust chimera patterns are induced by the network structure \cite{bram_malb_chim,muolo_2023_chimera,asllani2025pattern}, { and for which a rigorous stability analysis can be carried out,} in both numerical and experimental settings chimera states are often elusive and characterized by a rather short lifetime{.
+Note that, if the coupling is global (all-to-all), chimeras may not always be transient in the thermodynamic limit.} Hence, there is a vast literature on networked systems, consisting in looking for different settings (e.g., parameter ranges, network topologies, coupling configurations, etc.) making such patterns easier to find and with a longer lifetime.
 Moreover, after the first definition by Kuramoto and Battogtokh \cite{kuramoto2002coexistence}, several kinds of chimera states have been defined, e.g., amplitude chimeras \cite{zakharova2016amplitude} or phase chimeras \cite{zajdela_abrams}.
 We will not thoroughly discuss such studies, inviting the interested reader to consult a book \cite{zakharova2020chimera} and a review \cite{parastesh2021chimeras} on the subject.
 In the context of higher-order interactions, chimera states have been proven to be enhanced in some pioneering works considering both pairwise and higher-order interactions \cite{kundu2022higher,ghosh_chimera2,bick_nonlocal1}.
-This claim was further corroborated in \cite{muolo2024phase} for systems with pure higher-order interactions, where the emergence of chimera states on higher-order topologies is compared with the absence of such patterns when the interactions are pairwise.
+This claim was further corroborated in \cite{muolo2024phase} for systems with pure higher-order interactions, where the emergence of chimera states on higher-order topologies {was} compared with the absence of such patterns when the interactions are pairwise.